isomerpages/imda-tradetrust/_about/Who We Are.md

 ---
 <p>The Infocomm Media Development Authority(IMDA) is a statutory board in
 the Singapore government.
-IMDA is the driving force behind Singapore's digital transformation efforts by building the foundations of its digital infrastructure and driving digital innovation.</p>
+IMDA is the driving force behind Singapore's digital transformation efforts, building the foundations of its digital infrastructure and driving digital innovation.</p>
 <blockquote>
-<p>In 2019, IMDA launched TradeTrust, a framework that standardizes digital
+<p>In 2019, IMDA launched TradeTrust, a framework that standardises digital
 trade with enhanced security and legal certainty for the international trade ecosystem.</p>
 </blockquote>